13 December 2008 ~ 5 Comments

 Once again, another *easy* Christmas Recipe for cute little cookies, that you’ll make in minutes!
 They add colour to any Christmas Cookie Tray!
-Traditionally called “Thimble Cookies” as the imprint on the top was made using a sewing thimble…but you can also just use your thumb or finger – easier to clean up and not as messy :-P
+Traditionally called “Thimble Cookies” as the imprint on the top was made using a sewing thimble…but you can also just use your thumb or finger – easier to clean up and not as messy 😛

 Thimble Cookies/Thumbprint Cookies